Eight-Burst Nebula (NGC3132) Position and Visibility Tonight

 | Longitude | -121.955 |

-Here you can see the current position of the NGC3132 on the map, as well as its positions for rise and set.
-This tool allows you to track the NGC3132's movement throughout the night, providing you with accurate and up-to-date information.
+Here you can see the current position of NGC3132 on the map, as well as its positions for rise and set.
+This tool lets you track its movement throughout the night with accurate, up-to-date information.

 | Elevation at transit | 12° |